radiukpavlo/python-programming/10_Lesson_Loops/.ipynb_checkpoints/lesson-10_loops-checkpoint.md

     pass
 ```

 🌕 You established a big milestone, you are unstoppable.
 Keep going!
-You have just completed lesson 10 challenges and you are 10 steps a head in to your way to greatness.
+You have just completed lesson 10 and you are 10 steps a head in to your way to greatness.
 Now do some exercises for your brain and muscles.

 ## 💻 Exercises: Lesson 10